sumeetpatil01/Sentiment-analysis/README.md

+To View the Model Follow the Google Colab Link Mentioned in the Description
 # Sentiment Analysis Project with Flask
 Overview
 This project implements a sentiment analysis web application using Flask.
 The application analyzes restaurant reviews to classify them as positive or negative sentiments using machine learning models.